bsenechal/aleaucine/README.md

  - Create test suite
  - Add debounce function for the search bar
  - Add loaders when fetching data
- - Override search bar input css to make it lighter
+ - Override search bar input css to make it less dark